Michael Zimmerman (jurist)

-Biography
+Michael David Zimmerman (born October 21, 1943) is an American lawyer who served as the chief justice of the Utah Supreme Court.
+He is also a Zen Buddhist teacher.

-Michael Zimmerman was born in Chicago, Illinois in 1943.
+Zimmerman was born in Chicago, Illinois, in 1943.
 He attended university at the University of Utah, entering its law school and graduating first in his class.
+He was awarded Order of the Coif membership for his academic achievement.

+Legal career

-He was also awarded order of the coif for his academic achievement.
-Following graduation, Zimmerman moved to Washington, D.C. and worked as a judicial clerk for Warren E. Burger, then the acting Chief Justice of the United States Supreme Court.
+Following graduation, Zimmerman moved to Washington, D.C. and worked as a judicial clerk for Warren E. Burger, then the Chief Justice of the United States Supreme Court.
 He then moved to Los Angeles, working as a lawyer for O’Melveny & Myers there.

 Zimmerman moved back to Utah to practice law for a short period, also serving as a special counsel to Utah Governor Scott Milne Matheson part time.

-At the time of Zimmerman's joining in the Utah Supreme Court majority upholding prayers at government meetings as long as there was no religious restriction on who could give the prayer, Zimmerman was still an Episcopalian.
+From 1984 to 2000 he served as a Justice for the Utah Supreme Court, and from 1994 to 1998 he acted as Chief Justice.

+Zen Buddhism

-Zimmerman began a meditation practice in 1993 while his first wife, Lynne Mariani Zimmerman, was suffering a terminal illness.
-She died the next year, in January 1994, after a year-long struggle with cancer.
+Zimmerman began his meditation practice in 1993, during the final year of his first wife Lynne Mariani Zimmerman’s life.
+She was battling cancer at the time and died in January 1994 after a year-long struggle with the illness.
 Zimmerman continued to serve as Chief Justice of the Utah Supreme Court during this time, while also raising their three daughters on his own.

-In 1996, at the suggestion of Diane Hamilton, he began sitting zazen at Kanzeon Zen Center.
+In 1996, through his work in the courts, he met Diane Musho Hamilton and began sitting zazen at Kanzeon Zen Center.
 In 1998 he received jukai and was given the Buddhist name of Mugaku ("no learning").
-Later that year, he was married by his teacher, Dennis Genpo Merzel, to Diane Musho Hamilton.
-In December 2006 he received Dharma transmission from Dennis Genpo Merzel, giving him authority to teach Zen to others.
+Later that year, he was married by his teacher, Dennis Merzel (Genpo Roshi), to Hamilton.

+In December 2006 he received Dharma transmission from Merzel, giving him authority to teach Zen to others.

+Zimmerman and Hamilton went on to co-found Two Arrows Zen, a practice community with zendos in Salt Lake City and Torrey, Utah.
+Beginning with small retreats in Torrey in the early 2000s, the organization expanded to include a permanent zendo and programs in both locations.
+Two Arrows Zen offers regular meditation practice, sesshin, and study opportunities, and serves as a hub for Zen teaching in the region.